-Today’s location was Caerlaverock Castle, one of Scotland’s fascinating medieval fortresses.
-Caerlaverock Castle was built to control the waters of Solway Firth, the southwest entrance to Scotland.
+Caerlaverock Castle, one of Scotland’s fascinating medieval fortresses.
+A Castle built in the 13th Century to control the waters of Solway Firth, the southwest entrance to Scotland.
 Its triangular shape is unique among British castles.

 The History of The Castle